Skip to content

 Some learners were not fully able to realise the benefits of digital technology in their learning.
 Over two-thirds (41%) said they did not have a suitable computer or device for learning.
 5% of learners said they only used a smartphone.
 Free text comments also indicated that many struggled with devices with poor battery life or processing speeds that could not meet the demands of their courses and the software they were expected to use.
 Where learners required support with accessibility features, they were not always offered it (68% were offered support if they needed it).
 We asked about a range of cost of living issues directly for the first time, and the results indicated that a significant number of learners potentially faced problems with their learning as a result of financial circumstances.
 More than a quarter (27%) took on paid work to mitigate cost of living expenses while studying, and around a quarter either used campus facilities to avoid personal costs (26%) or, conversely, stayed away from campus to avoid travel costs (23%).
 These cost of living issues tended to impact learners aged 19 and above more than learners aged 16 to 18.

 Organisations should continue to support different modes of teaching and learning and may need to investigate how on campus infrastructure and support for off campus learning can continue to be improved to enable this.
 The vast majority of teaching took place mainly on campus (81%).
 Few (2%) learners reported having their taught classes mainly online.
 However, many learners showed a preference for some form of online learning (31% preferred a mixture of on campus and online learning, 9% preferred to learn mainly online).
 Wifi connectivity issues were problematic for many learners (60% reported wifi problems this year compared to 56% last year).
 As in last year’s survey, this was primarily an on campus problem (49% of learners reported wifi issues on campus, compared to 18% off campus).
-In addition, learners also faced issues with mobile data costs (45%), and had problems with accessing the systems they needed (44%).
+In addition, learners also faced issues with mobile data access (45%), and had problems with accessing the systems they needed (44%).
 Free text responses also indicated that learners faced issues with slow college computers and network issues (eg in computer labs or on loaned laptops), and a lack of charging points for devices.

 Many felt that they were well supported by their organisation to learn effectively using technology (68% rated their college’s support as above average).
 However, this has seen little movement since the 2020/21 survey.
 When looking at support in individual areas of digital competencies and skills, some areas have seen improvement.
 There were notable increases in the percentage of learners who said they received training in basic IT skills (53%), handling digital information, data and media (23%), and support for avoiding plagiarism (35%).
 However, overall support and guidance could still be improved, since fewer respondents than last year said they received guidance about the digital skills needed for their course (52%).
 Less than half (40%) felt they had the time to explore digital tools and skills.
 In the free text responses, learners echoed some of these findings, noting a need for more support for specialist software and general digital skills and competencies.